 It is advisable that the club appoints a COVID-19 Officer.
-This person should not operate alone, rather work with a specific working group appointed to managing issues and enquiries relating to the COVID-19 pandemic as well as plan the return to group running activities.
+This person should not operate alone, rather work with the committee or a specific working group appointed to managing issues and enquiries relating to the COVID-19 pandemic as well as plan the return to club training/activity.
 The working group should also be responsible for the production of the appropriate risk assessments related to the return to activity.

-In addition, the COVID-19 Officer should;
+In addition, the COVID-19

+Officer should;

 - Be a key point of contact for the facility manager / operator in the case where groups operate from a dedicated facility. - Look to ensure that risk assessments and risk management protocols are being adhered to. - Be a key point of contact for members, if they have any group related questions/concerns relating to COVID-19. - Ensure that the group and its members are adhering to Welsh Government and Public Health Wales guidelines. - Ensure that the group has thorough communication with its membership and the membership are updated on a regular basis.
-Members should be reminded of their wider responsibilities as well as the need to undertake the necessary hygiene and social distancing procedures at all times. - Ensure that the group maintains an accurate record of who is training.
-The group should maintain up to date contact details for all members, as this will assist with contact tracing should it be necessary (see appendix 1). - Communicate all Run Wales / Welsh Athletics updates to the club and wider membership as appropriate. - Undertake the relevant training www.irun.wales OR www.welshathletics.org www.uka.org.uk/governance/insurance/www.uka.org.uk/EasysiteWeb/getresource.axd?AssetID=173704&type=full&servicetype=Attachment
+Members should be reminded of their wider responsibilities as well as the need to undertake the necessary hygiene and social distancing procedures at all times. - Ensure that the group (and / or the facility) maintains an accurate record of who is training.
+The group should maintain up to date contact details for all members, as this will assist with contact tracing should it be necessary. - Communicate all Run Wales / Welsh Athletics updates to the club and wider membership as appropriate.

+Undertake the relevant training